Key Takeaway

 Being able to settle your debt for less than what you owe is a major benefit of debt settlement.
 But there are also several other benefits to consider.

-• Once your settlement is complete, your account will be closed.
-This means that you will no longer receive any calls from collection agencies.
+- Once your settlement is complete, your account will be closed.
+This means that you’ll no longer receive any debt collector calls.
 For many people, getting a reprieve from the intimidating collection calls is the biggest benefit of debt settlement.

-• For those with overwhelming debt, debt settlement can help avoid bankruptcy.
+- For those with overwhelming debt, debt settlement can help avoid bankruptcy.
 Negotiating a settlement can provide you with the breathing room you need.
-It can help you avoid bankruptcy and keep creditors from suing you to recoup their losses.
+It may help you avoid bankruptcy altogether and keep creditors from suing you to recoup their losses.

 Risks of Debt Settlement